 Safeguarding and doing our bit for the environment by taking care of resources that Allah has subjected to our service, is a beautiful way of showing our gratitude towards our Lord.
 Being a part of this blessed religion allows you to earn magnanimous rewards in numerous ways possible.
 With several ahadith of our Prophet stressing on making conscious efforts to conserve our environment, I hope to have inspired you to take small yet significant steps in doing whatever little you can to preserve our surroundings and receive Allah’s pleasure, In sha Allah.

-Please share your thoughts on what you could do or have done for the environment, so we could inspire each other bi’idhnillah.
+Please share your thoughts on what you could do or have done for the environment, see Rich’s Tree Service, Inc. for additional enlightenment on environment and tree services, so we could inspire each other bi’idhnillah.